Enrolment schemes roles and responsibilities

 |Level of compliance||Main audience||Other|

-Boards have statutory responsibilities associated with developing and operating enrolment schemes.
-They are currently governed under ss11A-11Q of the Education Act 1989.
+Boards have statutory responsibilities associated with operating enrolment schemes.
+They are governed under sections 71-75(external link) and Schedule 20(external link) of the Education and Training Act 2020.

 Through your enrolment decisions, you play a crucial role in influencing whether schools are able to provide access to the education opportunities everyone expects for our children and young people.

 Enrolment decisions should be based on fact, not perception.
-Acting on perceptions can result in uneven distribution of students across schools – resulting in the need for a change to a school, or group of schools in order to restore the balance.
+Acting on perceptions can result in uneven distribution of students across schools, resulting in the need for a change to a school, or group of schools to restore the balance.

-Boards have obligations under section 11 of the Education Act 1989.
+Boards have obligations under sections 71-75 and Schedule 20 of the Act.
 Guidelines and instructions issued by the Secretary for Education also explain their responsibilities.
 They should:

 - monitor their school rolls and capacity to manage the risk of overcrowding

-- develop an enrolment scheme to manage overcrowding, when directed by us to do so
+- implement an enrolment scheme developed by the Ministry to manage overcrowding, when directed by the Ministry to do so

-- ensure the development and operation of their enrolment scheme complies with the requirements of the Education Act 1989, and that formal consultation processes and pre-enrolment procedures such as balloting are fair, transparent and consistent
+- ensure the implementation and operation of their enrolment scheme complies with the requirements of the Act, and that pre-enrolment procedures such as balloting are fair, transparent and consistent

-- ensure the community is aware of any enrolment scheme or change proposal so that everyone understands what the implications will mean for them, the school and the wider community.
+- work with the Ministry to ensure the community is aware of any enrolment scheme or change proposal so that everyone understands what the implications will mean for them, the school and the wider community.

-We monitor enrolments and the space available across all schools to identify areas where any enrolment scheme might help reduce pressure.
+We monitor enrolments and capacity available across all schools to identify areas where any enrolment scheme might help reduce pressure.

 - We collect a range of demographic data from high and low growth areas.